 - Diet: Nectar and small arthropods

-Of all the rainforest animals, the number one creature you most want to avoid is the bullet ant.
+Trust me you’ll want to avoid coming into contact with the bullet ant, make sure to keep your distance.
 This long, reddish-black ant with a large head has a sting that’s considered the most painful of any insect.

 In fact, it gets its name from the excruciating pain of being shot by a bullet.
 What’s even worse is that the pain doesn’t go away for 12 to 24 hours.
 Plus, the ant’s venom can also cause nausea, vomiting, uncontrollable shaking and temporary paralysis.

 If you do happen to stumble upon a bullet ant colony (which is usually at the base of a tree trunk), at least this ant will give you a warning by emitting a strong odor.
 If the warning is ignored, watch out because it will try to come in for the sting.

 Growing up to an inch or more in length, bullet ant workers are some of the largest ant workers in the world.
 They forage in the canopy foliage for nectar, tree sap and insect larvae which they carry back to the colony.
 Bullet ant soldiers guard the colony site against intruders while drones and the queen ant reproduce.

 40. Blue Morpho Butterfly

 - Latin name: Morpho menelaus